 Finally, if the case still does not settle, it proceeds to trial.
 It is unusual for a case to get this far but sometimes the commercial basis for settlement simply is not there and the best course is to get a judge’s decision.
 If you win at trial, you can expect to be awarded a proportion of your costs, the amount of can be influenced by decisions you made on our advice at the very early stages, and for there then to be a second hearing to assess what damages you should receive.
 It is not unusual at this point for the loser to appeal (as there may be commercial reasons to avoid a final judgment being published) but the courts will often refuse to allow the case through the appeals process unless there is debate about whether the judge applied the right legal tests to the facts in the right way.

 Patent infringement is a serious allegation.
 Ignoring the infringement is not an option but litigation is not always feasible or desirable for SMEs.
 You need act decisively before the situation becomes worse.
-Our team of patent specialists can act on your behalf, using our experience to help you take action against the alleged infringer.
+Our team of patent lawyers can act on your behalf, using our experience to help you take action against the alleged infringer.